Cat and Dog Teeth Cleaning in Muncie, IN

 - Using treated oral wipes to gently remove food debris and accumulated plaque

 We understand that not every pet is going to take to having their teeth brushed, though brushing is one of the most effective ways to prevent plaque from forming.
 What is most important is understanding your pet and finding the treatments that will be most effective for their needs.
-Our team will do just that when you bring your pet in to see us for a dental exam.
+Our team in Muncie will do just that when you bring your pet in to see us for a dental exam.

-In-Hospital Teeth Cleanings for Pets
+In-Hospital Teeth Cleanings for Cats and Dogs

 In addition to taking care of your pet’s teeth at home, we also recommend routine cleanings at our animal hospital.
 These cleanings are especially important for pets that develop plaque and tartar buildup more quickly—by this point, brushing will not be enough to remove the buildup.
 At Maplewood Animal Hospital, we perform complete anesthesia dental cleanings in order to clean your pet’s teeth as thoroughly as possible.
 This includes: